The Heat Lab Culinary Journal

 -

-Gradually incorporate the warm milk into the roux while stirring to form a thickened sauce base.
+Gradually incorporate the warm milk into the butter/flour mixture while stirring to form a thickened sauce base.

 -